See details below to learn more about our 2026 Special Fair Days

 We honor the men and women of law enforcement in New York State with free admission to any active or retired law enforcement or corrections personnel who presents a badge or picture ID from the department from which they are or were employed.

 As we shine a spotlight on our law enforcement friends and heroes today, we hope you’ll join us for our annual Law Enforcement Ceremony where we honor fallen officers.
-The ceremony starts at Noon at the Veterans Memorial in front of the Horticulture Building at 12:00 noon.
+The ceremony starts at 11:15 a.m. at the Veterans Memorial in front of the Horticulture Building.

 Maple Day